Introduction: Why These Tools Matter...

 Pros:

-• Integrates seamlessly with visualization libraries like Matplotlib.
+• Integration with visualization tools like Matplotlib.

 Cons: